freeman-lab/gl-scene/README.md

 })
 ```

 A scene requires a list of shapes.
 It can additionally include lights and custom materials.
 We'll make a simple scene consisting of three spheres on a flat surface.
-We can set an `id` and `class` for styling later, and we specify a 4x4 `model` matrix, which controls rotation, translation, and scale.
+We can set an `id` and `class` for styling later, and we specify a `position` and `scale`, which gets turned into a `4x4` model matrix.

 ```javascript
 var icosphere = require('icosphere')